RafaelBarbosatec/cube/README.md

 ```

-In your `MaterialApp` you can configurate the `CubesLocalizationDelegate`:
+In your `MaterialApp` you can configure the `CubesLocalizationDelegate`:

 ```dart